MauroBCardoso/pythonGame_Zenva/README.md

 # pythonGame_Zenva

-Files with the basics of Python, from variable sintax  to classes and objects and a game using pygames and the basics used on the previous files.
+Files with the basics of Python, from variable syntax  to classes and objects and a game using pygames and the basics used on the previous files.

 In order to run the files download Python on https://www.python.org/downloads/